khrm/ce-test/README.md

-# helloworld-go-ce
+# ce-test
-Cloud Events Hello
+For testing CloudEvents.